miningwolf/docs/docs/wolfbuk/io/wolfscript/inventory/PlayerInventory.md

 ##### <a id='first'></a>public  function __first__(item)

-_Finds the first slot in the inventory containing an ItemStack with the given material_
+_Returns the first slot in the inventory containing an ItemStack with the given stack.
+This will only match a slot if both the type and the amount of the stack match_

 Argument | Type | Description
 --- | --- | ---